* Boeing seen launching 777X with around 250 orders, 4 buyers

 * Boeing says union vote on 777X assembly won't deter launch

-The birth of a revamped successor to Boeing's 777 jet, with some 250 orders booked or in the pipeline from four airlines, marks a new step in the growth of Gulf airlines and a fierce contest between Boeing and Airbus for their business.
+The birth of a revamped successor to Boeing's 777 jet, with some 250 orders from four airlines, marks a new step in the growth of Gulf airlines and a fierce contest between Boeing and Airbus for their business.

-Boeing is expected to launch the 777X jet with orders from the top three Gulf carriers -- Dubai's Emirates, Abu Dhabi's Etihad Airways and Qatar Airways -- and Germany's Lufthansa which has already tentatively committed to buy 34 of the planes.
+Boeing is expected to launch the 777X jet with orders from the top three Gulf carriers -- Emirates, Etihad Airways and Qatar Airways -- and Germany's Lufthansa which has already tentatively committed to buy 34 of the planes.